Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_02/step_02.md

 ```

 ## Entire code (algorithms/algorithms.py)

+Chaining all the functions together can be represented as a following graph:

 ```python
 # For the sake of clarity, we have used an AutoRegressive model rather than a pure ML model such as: